DivyanshS26/Code-Kata/README.md

 3. Maintains the existing logic and ensures that all your existing test cases will continue to pass.

 4. Keeps adherence to the Law of Demeter for better design and maintainability.

+**Step 6** Don't abbreviate
+1. Abbreviations are removed from all variable, parameter, and method names.

+2. Names are now self-explanatory and context-rich, making code easier to read and maintain.

+3. Clear naming highlights possible design improvements and safeguards against misplaced logic.